Fall 2025 Strand Course Descriptions

 TR 08:00-09:15, TR 09:30-10:45

-Professor Platte Moring
+Professor Moring

 The use of the National Guard in domestic and international conflicts to establish law and order has a contentious history in the United States.
 This course will examine the sources of conflict and the methods of conflict resolution.
 Beginning with the Colonial Militia at the Battles of Lexington and Concord, the curriculum follows the evolution of the citizen-soldier in conflict through the Global War on Terrorism.
 The deployment of the National Guard in domestic disputes and overseas combat implicates Constitutional and legal issues involving federalism, separation of powers, and political concerns.
 LTC Moring, Deputy General Counsel of the Department of Defense in the Trump Administration, explores the role of the citizen-soldier in war, insurrections, labor unrest, protests, and the conquest of the West.